anthonyLukes/gulp-boilerplate/README.md

 * Run `bower install` to install any library dependencies (initially includes jQuery)
 * Run `gulp` or `gulp build` to build the project files one time.
 The files are compiled from `/src` to `/web`.

-### Other gulp tasks available ###
+### Other gulp tasks and options available ###
 * `gulp watch` will build the site and start watching files (.scss, .html, media files (any file in `/src/media`), .js, or .json) for changes.
 Incremental builds will occur depending on the type of file that was updated (i.e. changes to .scss files will only rebuild the css).
-The watch method also utilizes Connect middleware as a static webserver with [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).
-* `gulp --prod` will rebuild the site and minify the CSS and JS (intended for production releases)
+* `gulp --prod` will rebuild the site and minify the CSS and JS (intended for production releases).
+The HTML templates will include the minified versions of the bundled CSS and JS files automatically.
+* `gulp --serve` or `gulp watch --serve` will start up a static local webserver using Connect middleware and [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).